03/04/2024

 Stress can be categorised as acute or chronic.
 Acute stress is the type that throws you to the footpath when you see a car approaching you at high speed as you stroll across the road.
 It’s a reaction to an immediate stressor which helps us react in an appropriate manner, even though we’ve often already reacted before we realise.

-Chronic stress is a different beast.
-Chronic stress is a persistent and often overwhelming feeling of stress.
+Chronic stress on the other hand is a persistent and often overwhelming feeling of stress.
 It can affect both our physical and mental health in a variety of ways ranging from anxiety and depression to high blood pressure and a weakened immune system.
 What makes the problem worse?
-Many people who suffer from chronic stress take up unhealthy habits, like smoking or drinking excessively, to help them cope, further compromising their wellbeing.
-This, along with other research, suggests that people who suffer from chronic stress are more likely to develop major illness such as heart disease, obesity, and depression1.
+Many people who suffer from chronic stress take up unhealthy habits, like smoking or drinking to help them cope, further compromising their health and wellbeing.
+This, along with other research, suggests that people who suffer from chronic stress are more likely to develop conditions such as heart disease, obesity, and depression1.

 Most people know when they are stressed.
-However, the symptoms of chronic stress can be non-specific and, in some cases, overlooked.
-You can see the different symptoms in the table below2.
+However, the symptoms of stress can be non-specific and, in some cases, overlooked.
+You can see the different symptoms of stress in the table below2.

 What is the stress response?